 “Yeah,” I managed to mutter in my awkwardness.
 “Well, have fun out there,” I said and fled the scene, my heart pumping.

-He clearly wasn’t interested in speaking to me, so I was kind of surprised when I started noticing him watching me and my friends.
-A few weeks later, I started to understand why.
+He clearly wasn’t interested in speaking to me, so I was kind of surprised when I noticed him watching me and my friends.
+A few weeks later, I understood why.
 He kept giving us annoyed glances whenever we were being too loud or started goofing around.
-That was a bummer.
-I was kind of hoping that he was… Oh well.
+So he was the serious type, which was kind of a bummer.
+I mean, obviously he still was straight, and even if he wasn’t, I’d never find the guts to ask him out, so it didn’t actually matter.

-I was hanging out in the bar after my morning shift, drinking beer and chatting with my staff and the people who were willing to listen to me long enough.
+One night, I was hanging out in the bar after my shift, drinking beer and chatting with my staff and those who were willing to listen to me long enough.
 It was raining outside, and I had nothing better to do.
 The bar was my second home, after all, and I much rather hung out there than stayed in my silent apartment.

-I heard the door behind me, but I didn’t look, not until someone sat behind the counter a few stools away from me.
+The door opened behind me, and I heard someone entering the bar, but I didn’t turn to look.
+Not until someone took a seat a few stools away from me.

 It was him.
 In my bar.
 In my gay bar.